quiltingcode/disneysidekicks/README.md

 ## Rules Page

 If the user is unsure of how to play a quiz game, at the bottom of the Home Page they can select the 'Rules' button which will show them a set of simple instructions.
-Under the rules there is a button option to 'Start' the game.
+Under the rules there is a button to start the game.

 ![Rules Page image](assets/readmeimages/rules.PNG)